List of Top 10 Management Books

 Unlike most other books, which are all about complex strategies and concepts, this author shares a revolutionary approach to managing a business developed by the employees of a large company when it was in dire straits.
 Widely acknowledged and praised for its down-to-earth appeal, this work has helped countless businesses find ways to survive and keep growing in some of the most difficult market situations for no less than thirty years.

-The author has kept it simple for even a layman to be able to understand and apply the ideas presented.
+The author has kept it simple for even a layperson to understand and apply the presented ideas.
 A unique, practical, and highly effective guide to decoding ‘the Great Game of Business’ in an intensely competitive marketplace.

 Key Takeaways

-A practical guide to open-book management, which has been acknowledged by the industry experts for the kind of success and advantages afforded to businesses.
-‘The Great Game of Business’ is all about how to manage things differently and achieve results in a no-nonsense manner without the need to apply any sophisticated management strategies in vogue these days.
+Industry experts have acknowledged a practical guide to open-book management for businesses’ success and advantages.
+‘The Great Game of Business’ is about managing things differently and achieving results in a no-nonsense manner without the need to apply any sophisticated management strategies in vogue these days.
 Complete work on how to uncomplicate management while achieving greater profits and better employee engagement.

 << Get this book >>